MicrosoftDocs/WSL/WSL/wsl2-mount-disk.md

 You will need to be on Windows 11 Build 22000 or later, or be running the Microsoft Store version of WSL.
 To check your WSL and Windows version, use the command: `wsl.exe --version`

-## Mount an external disk
+## Differences between mounting an external drive with Windows formatting versus Linux formatting

+External drives formatted for Windows typically use the NTFS file system formatting.
+External drives formatted for Linux typically use the Ext4 file system formatting.

-You can mount an external drive by creating a mounted directory (`sudo mkdir /mnt/d`, replacing 'd' with whatever drive letter you'd like to use) and then using the `drfs` file system interop plugin, with the command:
+If you have mounted a NTFS-formatted drive on your Windows file system, you can access that drive from your Linux distribution using WSL by creating a mounted directory (`sudo mkdir /mnt/d`, replacing 'd' with whatever drive letter you'd like to use) and then using the `drfs` file system interop plugin, with the command:

 ```bash
 sudo mount -t drvfs D: /mnt/d
 ```

 [Learn more about mounting scenarios](https://superuser.com/questions/1734353/is-there-a-way-to-mount-an-external-drive-when-it-becomes-available-in-wsl).

+If you have a Ext4-formatted drive, you cannot mount it on your Windows file system.
+In order to mount an Ext4-formatted drive on your Linux distribution with WSL, you can use the `wsl --mount` command following the instructions below.

 ## Mounting an unpartitioned disk